tilln/jmeter-wssecurity/README.md

 - the SOAP message is correctly formed and can be parsed, etc.

-It may be useful to increase the logging level in order to investigate any keystore or encryption related issues.
+It may be useful to increase the logging level in order to investigate any keystore or encryption related issues, for example by adding `--loglevel=org.apache.wss4j=DEBUG` to the JMeter command line.